 You can make this blend in a 50 ml foam soap pump (which I like to get at Aromatics International).
-Once you pour the castile soap into the bottle, you’ll see there’s a little room left—that’s intentional, because when you screw on the lid, the liquid will rise (you don’t want it to spill over).
+Once you pour the castile soap into the bottle, you’ll see there’s a little room left—that’s intentional, because the top of the foap soap pump is bulky, and when you screw it on the liquid will rise (you don’t want it to spill over).

 This foam soap is especially reliable if you’ve got any cuts or scrapes on your hands.
 Its anti-inflammatory and bacteria reducing effects are gentle, yet effective.